lorepub/moot/README.md

 ## Docker Development Environment

-- You need to install Docker.
+- Install Docker.
   - Later, when you build `moot`, if you see out of memory errors, you may need to increase the memory allocated to Docker beyond the default.
-- Clone this repo.
+- Clone this repo
+- In `config/settings.yml`, change the postgres hostname from `localhost` to `postgres`:
+  - change this: `host:     "_env:PGHOST:localhost"`
+  - to this: `host:     "_env:PGHOST:postgres"`
 - Start up with `docker-compose up -d`
+- Run commands to set up container environment:
+  - `make deps`.
+  - `make -f Makefile.docker create-db-user`.
+  - `make -f Makefile.docker reset-database`.
+- Docker-specific `make` command docs:
-- Create shell into moot app container with `make -f Makefile.docker docker-shell` to run commands in the docker environment (e.g. run `make backend-watch`, etc).
+  - `make -f Makefile.docker docker-backend-shell` -- Create shell from host into in moot app backend container.
+Most development work can be done from this shell (e.g. run `backend-watch`, etc).
-- Create shell into postgres container with `make docker-pgshell` to do administrative things to postgresql environment.
+  - `make -f Makefile.docker docker-postgres-shell` -- Create shell from host into postgres DB container (for administrative things, if needed).

-### Setting up DB
+  - `make -f Makefile.docker docker-postgres-shell` -- Create shell in postgres DB container (for administrative things, if needed).
+  - `make -f Makefile.docker docker-psql` -- From within backend container, create psql shell for development.

 ## Database Setup